magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_constraint.md

 Each constraint name must be unique within application and placed in the module to which the constraint belongs.
 Constraints run automatically after test flow has been finished.

-This section will tell you more about constraints.
-We will create new constraint and know how to use it.
+This section will discusses constraints.
+We will create new constraint and learn how to use it.